Blog: India’s Supreme Court order threatens conservation, livelihoods, and rights in India’s protected areas and forests

 CEESP News: By Stan Stevens and Neema Pathak Broome, ICCA Consortium

 The recent decision by the India Supreme Court, now temporarily suspended for four months, has enormous potential ramifications for conservation, livelihoods, and rights in India’s protected areas and other forest lands.
-If last month’s order is implemented, it could immediately evict more than a million members of scheduled tribes and other traditional forest dwellers (OTFD) whose rights the Forest Rights Act of India 2006 was intended to affirm.
+If last month’s order is implemented, it could immediately evict nearly two million households – as many as ten million people – many of them members of scheduled tribes and other traditional forest dwellers (OTFD), whose rights the Forest Rights Act of India 2006 was intended to affirm.

 The India Supreme Court’s interim order on the 13th of February 2019 responded to a complaint filed by a few conservation groups in India who challenged the constitutional validity of the Scheduled Tribes and Other Traditional Forest Dwellers (Recognition of Rights) Act of 2006 (Forest Rights Act).
 The recent arguments in the Court have diverted from the original complaint, leading to the interim order seeking the eviction of many individuals and communities who have not been able to secure recognition of their rights under the Act.
 Among those impacted would be some of India’s most vulnerable adivasis (indigenous peoples) and OTFDs, such as the pastoralist and nomadic communities, dalit (scheduled caste) communities, women (particularly single women), and religious minorities.
 Their claims are either still pending in large numbers or have been rejected on various faulty grounds, as has been admitted by the Ministry of Tribal Affairs (MoTA) itself.
 The Supreme Court order will worsen the harassment, imprisonment under forest offences, sexual violence and atrocities that these communities are already facing, while legitimizing the ongoing illegal evictions and relocation of people from protected areas and other forest lands, including areas with proposed forest diversion for industrial projects and proposed wildlife conservation projects.